On the First Year of Parenthood

 And, frankly, babies can be boring.
 They sleep and drink and blink at things with stunned expressions on their faces and cry and poop and that's about it; new parents spend a lot of time sitting on sofas, cradling a sleeping baby with one arm, wielding a book/remote control/phone with the other and regretting filling their bladder with tea.
 I often felt overwhelmed by the monotony and the fear of getting it all wrong, but I loved much more of this phase than I had expected to.
-I loved Matilda from the moment our eyes met and I loved the shape and size and feel of her cuddled against me (I sometimes physically miss it, still) and I loved the quiet hours curled around each other.
+I loved my baby from the moment our eyes met and I loved the shape and size and feel of her cuddled against me (I sometimes physically miss it, still) and I loved the quiet hours curled around each other.

 In my head, I suppose I thought the tiny baby stage lasted longer than it does.
 I could picture babies and I could picture little kids but the bit in between was a bit of a mystery.
 I was surprised by how fast she grew and developed and learned, by how soon she stopped seeming like a baby and started seeming like a wannabe toddler.